qpdf/qpdf/manual/design.rst

 both the implementation and the use of the library for a case that is actually quite rare and largely avoidable.

+*How can I avoid type warnings altogether?* For each ``getSomethingValue`` accessor that returns a value of the requested type and issues a warning for objects of the wrong type, there is also a ``getValueAsSomething`` method (since qpdf 10.6) that returns false for objects of the wrong type and otherwise returns true and initializes a reference.
+These methods never generate type warnings and provide an alternative to explicitly checking the type of an object before calling an accessor method.

 .. _smart-pointers:

 Smart Pointers